-Hemp Cigarettes - What You Need To Know About One of the Fastest Growing Segments of Hemp
+Hemp Cigarettes - What You Need to Know About One of the Fastest Growing Segments of Hemp

-UNITED STATES, October 29, 2019 /EINPresswire.com/ -- SinglePoint Inc. OTCQB:SING – SinglePoint has launched into the smokable hemp market.
+/EIN News/ -- PHOENIX, Oct.
+29, 2019 (GLOBE NEWSWIRE) -- via OTC PR WIRE -- SinglePoint, Inc. (OTCQB: SING) has launched into the smokable hemp market.
 Newly released brand 1606 Original Hemp is gaining traction after much attention at the 2019 National Association of Convenience Stores launch.
 The company received orders on site at the show and gathered over 100 interested clients that collectively own over 15,000 locations.
 SinglePoint expects to make its first large sale in the near future and has shipped orders to a collective 250 locations.

 Hemp has been globally cultivated for thousands of years, but what is hemp and what makes the plant so special?
 Hemp is a strain that comes from the Cannabis Sativa plant species, it is an agricultural crop grown for seed and fiber.
 “Some of the earliest known uses of hemp began in China about 10,000 BCE, where it was used for making clothing, rope, and paper.”